 Are you planning to start a project management journey?
 If yes, then the article is the right fit for you.
-As in this article, we aim to provide you the intro to Project Management in 5 major steps.
-Project Management is a worldwide recognized position which comes with a lot of Project Manager roles and responsibilities towards project completion within the associated constraints.
+As in this article, we aim to provide you an intro to Project Management in 5 major steps.
+Project Management is a worldwide recognized position that comes with a lot of Project Manager roles and responsibilities towards project completion within the associated constraints.

-Now let’s have a closer look at the major 5 steps of the intro to project management.
+Now let’s have a closer look at the major 5 steps of the introduction to project management and learn the basics!

 Intro to Project Management in 5 Major Steps

-It is essential for the project management aspirants to learn how to approach the complex problems with an easy but highly effective way of solution.
+It is essential for project management aspirants to learn how to approach complex problems with an easy but highly effective way of solution.
 These steps include: